 Now say that on one side of you is your great grandmother’s precious antique book collection and on the other side of you is a pile of cash.
 How big would the pile of cash have to be in order for you to grab it and save it instead of the antique book collection?
 One penny less than that amount is the antique book collection’s monetary value to you.

 Let’s say that, last Thursday, you finished reading the last of the books in your great grandmother’s precious antique book collection.
 And you don’t like them.
 You think they’re just awful.
 You have no desire to ever see them again.
 You can’t understand how your great grandmother ever enjoyed reading such trash.
 And she’s not around anymore and nobody else wants them.
 Now how big would the pile of cash have to be in order for you to choose it instead of grabbing and saving the book collection?
-It wouldn’t have to be nearly as much as before, but now you’re going for the cash and you’re ditching the book collection even if you don’t get much cash out of it.
-So you’ve reconsidered the book collection’s monetary value and it is a lot less than it was before.
+It wouldn’t have to be nearly as much as before, but now you’re certainly going for the cash in any case and you’re ditching the book collection even if you don’t get much cash out of it.

 Price is related to value.
 But they’re absolutely not the same thing.